 The Value of Gratitude

-The Movie Charlie and the Chocolate Factory was released in 2005 starring Johnny Depp as the famous Willy Wonka.
-In the movie, five lucky children are exclusively invited inside the chocolate factory.
-Veruca Salt, Augustus Gloop, Mike Teavee, Violet Beauregarde and Charlie Bucket are the lucky five who find the golden ticket.
+The movie Charlie and the Chocolate Factory was released in 2005 and starred Johnny Depp as the famous Willy Wonka.
+In the movie, five lucky children were exclusively invited inside the chocolate factory.
+Veruca Salt, Augustus Gloop, Mike Teavee, Violet Beauregarde and Charlie Bucket were the lucky five who found the golden tickets.

-If you have seen the movie, you are probably aware that each of the children who enters has character flaws.
-Veruca is selfish and self absorbed; she thinks that she deserves everything.
-Augustus is a glutton; he can't seem to stop overindulging, no matter what warnings are thrown his way.
-Mike, well, he has no respect for authority and has a quick temper.
-He bullies his parents as well as anybody else who is around.
-Violet is highly competitive and will do anything to win, even if it means being blue for the rest of her life.
-And then there is Charlie.
-What is he?
+If you have seen the movie, you are probably aware that each of the children who entered had character flaws.
+Veruca was selfish and self absorbed; she thought that she deserved everything.
+Augustus was a glutton; he could not seem to stop overindulging, no matter what warnings were thrown his way.
+Mike had no respect for authority and a quick temper.
+He bullied his parents and anyone else who was around.
+Violet was highly competitive and would do anything to win, even if it meant being blue for the rest of her life.
+And then there was Charlie.
+What was he?
 Grateful.

 “For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.”
 (Romans 1:21)

-The Bible says that we come into the Lord's presence when we are grateful and give thanks.
-It is gratefulness that softens each person's heart, helping him or her to be aware of the blessings each has been given.
+The Bible tells us that we come into the Lord’s presence when we are grateful and give thanks.
+It is gratefulness that softens each person’s heart, helping him or her to be aware of the blessings each has been given.

-- Make a list of 5 things that you are thankful for in your life.
+1. Make a list of five things that you are thankful for in your life.

-- Why does it sometimes get hard to be happy with what you have, or your circumstances?
+2. Why does it sometimes get hard to be happy with what you have or your circumstances?